 - Invigorating culture and brand

-The morning’s presentation included a video of iKeg® manufacturer Steadyserv, who we had the chance to meet earlier this year at a Congressional IoT event in Washington.
+The morning’s presentation included a video of iKeg® manufacturer Steadyserv (now BrewLogix), who we had the chance to meet earlier this year at a Congressional IoT event in Washington.
 Steadyserv was offered as an example of where opportunities are beginning to present themselves in IoT and beyond.

 To that end, Hans and Casey also had the opportunity to explore the Intel IoT Retail Solutions Experience later in the day.
 The exhibit featured a wide range of applications for Intel products in a retail setting, including the much talked about Intel Memory Mirror, which allows users to save video of themselves as they try on different outfits and later compare them directly on the mirror using basic hand gestures, or save them to be viewed later on a smartphone or tablet.